-Also behind this logo door is a USB connector for use during software upgrades.
+The USB connector located on the rear panel of the AERO.air is used for software updates and feature upgrades.
 Linear Acoustic will provide the proper USB memory device, software, and upgrade instructions as needed.
 Please do not insert any device into this connector without first contacting the factory as it may impair the performance of the unit and cause loss of on-air audio.

-WARNING: Do not connect any devices to the USB connector behind the logo door without specific instructions from the factory!
+WARNING: Do not connect any devices to the USB connector without specific instructions from the factory!